HL7/US-Core/input/pagecontent/must-support.md

 #### Must Support - Primitive Element

 Primitive elements are single elements with a primitive value.
-If they are marked as must support, then the server **SHALL** be capable of providing the element value to meet the must support requirement.
+If they are marked as Must Support, then the server **SHALL** be capable of providing the element value to meet the Must Support requirement.

 For example, the [US Core DiagnosticReport Profile for Laboratory Results Reporting] issued element is a primitive `instant` datatype.
 Therefore, when claiming conformance to this profile: